This blog may contain affiliate links. Read our disclosure policy for more info.

 There are a few popular spots to go, but my top recommendation is the Canmore Nordic Centre.
 Here they have 65km of groomed trails that make it easier, especially for beginners.
 It costs $15 CAD for a day pass to use the trails.
 Rentals are available as well and cost around $35 CAD for the day.

-I cross country skied for the first time in Canmore and with the groomed tracks on the runs, it’s really easy.
+I cross-country skied in Canmore recently, and with the groomed tracks on the runs, it’s really easy.
 Take a few drinks or a hot thermos with you and stop along the way to enjoy the views.
 It’s really a fun day out and a community-orientated sport in the winter months in Canmore.

 5. Enjoy Premium Cocktails at Wild Life Distillery